-Because R = d/P it follows that d = R \ P and the variance of d can be calculated from the variance of R.
+Because R = d/P it follows that d = R P and the variance of d can be calculated from the variance of R.

-The calculation of the variance of R requires one to sum the squares of the $d{is}$ - i.e. the squares of the numbers of people who were killed or seriously injured in each injury accident.
-These numbers were extracted from the Transport Scotland's computer database, which holds details of individual injury accidents back to 1979.
-For example, in 1979 there were 23,064 injury accidents.
+The calculation of the variance of R requires one to sum the squares of the d_S - i.e. the squares of the numbers of people who were killed or seriously injured in each injury collision.
+These numbers were extracted from the Transport Scotland's computer database, which holds details of individual injury collisions back to 1979.
+For example, in 1979 there were 23,064 injury collisions.
 14,800 of these had only slight casualties, 7,077 had one KSI casualty, 843 had two KSI casualties, 195 had three KSI casualties, and so on.
-The sum of the squares of the $d{is}$ is then simply $(7,077 1^2) + (843 2^2) + (195 3^2) +$ and so on.
+The sum of the squares of the d_S is then simply $(7,0771^2) + (8432^2) + (1953^2) +$ and so on.
 The variance of R can therefore be calculated for each year for 1979 onwards.
-Because figures for the numbers of casualties in each injury accident are not available for earlier years, it is not possible to calculate variances on this basis for years before 1979.
+Because figures for the numbers of casualties in each injury collision are not available for earlier years, it is not possible to calculate variances on this basis for years before 1979.

-There is an added complication in our case as the total number of injury accidents (our P), which was assumed to be the result of a Poisson process, is also subject to random year-to-year variation, and therefore also has a variance associated with it.
+There is an added complication in our case as the total number of injury collisions (our P), which was assumed to be the result of a Poisson process, is also subject to random year-to-year variation, and therefore also has a variance associated with it.
 The standard deviation here can be calculated in the simple way, just the square root of the moving average value.

-Then, because d = R \ P, the variance of d is calculated as the variance of R plus the variance of P. (There is no covariance between the $d_j$ and the $P_j$ , because the value of $P_j$ is equal to one for every value of $d_j$ , since each $P_j$ is a single injury accident).
+Then, because d = R P, the variance of d is calculated as the variance of R plus the variance of P. (There is no covariance between the d_j and the P_j , because the value of P_i is equal to one for every value of d_i , since each P_i is a single injury collision).